jessvburton/Slack/Workflows/README.md

 ## How it Works

+1.  **Scheduled Script Execution:** The Google Apps Script runs at the scheduled time defined by the time-driven trigger.
-1.  **Reads Configuration:** The script starts by reading the configuration variables you set, such as the sheet name, column header, current index cell, Slack webhook URL, and the total number of presenters.
+2.  **Reads Configuration:** The script reads the configuration variables, including the URL of the Slack Workflow's webhook trigger.
-2.  **Retrieves Data:** It fetches the list of presenter names from the specified column in your Google Sheet and the current presenter index from the designated cell.
+3.  **Retrieves Data:** It fetches the list of presenter names and the current index from the Google Sheet.
-3.  **Calculates Next Presenter:** It calculates the index of the next presenter in the rotation.
-If the current index reaches the total number of presenters, it wraps back to the beginning of the list.
-It also includes logic to skip any rows where the presenter name is "Name".
+4.  **Calculates Next Presenter:** It determines the next presenter in the rotation, skipping any "Name" placeholders.
-4.  **Constructs Slack Message:** It creates a JSON payload containing the name of the next presenter.
+5.  **Constructs Webhook Payload:** It creates a JSON payload containing the `presenter` name and the `currentIndex`.
-5.  **Sends Slack Notification:** It uses the `UrlFetchApp.fetch` method to send a POST request to your Slack webhook URL with the JSON payload.
-This triggers a message to be sent to the configured Slack channel.
+6.  **Triggers Slack Workflow:** The script uses `UrlFetchApp.fetch` to send a POST request to the Slack Workflow's webhook URL, including the JSON payload.
+This initiates the Slack Workflow.
+7.  **Slack Workflow Executes:** The Slack Workflow receives the webhook call and proceeds with the steps you've defined (e.g., sending a formatted message to a channel using the data from the payload).
-6.  **Updates Current Index:** After successfully sending the notification, the script updates the current index cell in your Google Sheet to the index of the presenter who was just announced.
-This ensures that the next time the script runs, it will pick the subsequent presenter in the list.
+8.  **Updates Current Index:** The Google Apps Script updates the current index in the Google Sheet to prepare for the next week.

 ## Notes

-* Ensure that the sheet name, column header, and cell address for the current index are entered correctly in the script configuration.
+* Ensure you use the **Webhook URL from the *Trigger* step of your Slack Workflow** in the script's configuration.
-* The script assumes that the presenter names start from the first row after the header in the specified column.
-* The "Name" check is a simple way to skip placeholder rows.
-You can modify this logic if you have a different way of indicating non-presenter rows.
-* You can adjust the time-driven trigger settings to change the day and time the reminder is sent each week.
+* The data sent in the webhook payload from the script (e.g., `presenter`, `currentIndex`) can be accessed as variables within the steps of your Slack Workflow.
+* You have more flexibility in formatting the Slack message and adding other actions within the Slack Workflow itself.
-* Check the script logs (View > Logs) in the Apps Script editor for any errors or successful executions.
+* Check the script logs in the Apps Script editor and the workflow execution logs in Slack for any errors or successful runs.

+This approach provides a clear separation of concerns: Google Apps Script handles the data retrieval and scheduling, while Slack Workflow manages the messaging and any other Slack-specific actions.
+Thanks for clarifying your intended setup!
+Let me know if you have any more questions.

 ## Contributing